 Culture & Art

 Hamburg boasts world-class art galleries such as the Kunsthalle and Deichtorhallen.
 Music lovers can enjoy classical performances at the Laeiszhalle or the spectacular Elbphilharmonie (“Elphi”), where plaza tickets provide access to the viewing platform and panoramic views of the harbour.
-Live music venues like Molotow, Grosse Freiheit 36, Docks, Mojo, and Übel & Gefährlich offer everything from rock to electronic, while musicals and shows abound, mostly in German.
+Live music venues like Molotow, Grosse Freiheit 36, Mojo, and Übel & Gefährlich offer everything from rock to electronic, while musicals and shows abound, mostly in German.

 Attractions & Unique Experiences